FlowCrypt/flowcrypt-ios/appium/README.md

 5. restart terminal
 6. `nvm install 16` - installs NodeJS 16 and sets it as default
 7. `cd ~/git/flowcrypt-ios/appium && npm install`
+8. Convenience IDE for Appium - Visual Studio Code

 ## Building app for testing

 Run this in `flowcrypt-ios` folder: `bundle exec fastlane build`.
 This will produce folder `appium/FlowCrypt.app` that contains the built app.

 ## Run tests